gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## Defining InspectorGadget::getPort

 Let's start by implementing `InspectorGadget::getPort`.
-Add the following code inside `namespace gem5` in `inspector_gadget.cc` to do this:
+Add the following code inside `namespace gem5` in `inspector_gadget.cc` to do this  (all code in such definition files should go inside `namespace gem5`):

 ```cpp
 Port&